nz2o/IntelliSTAR/README.md

 #### Summary of Enhancements in this Fork:

++ Configurable radar providers
+  - New leaflet-rainviewer based radar provider works much better on limited hardware such as streaming boxes.

 + Full Voice Narration Support using the PiperTTS Engine
 - Full Weather Alert Support